The Crooked Treehouse

 150 minutes

 The old man has chilled out a bit, and has brought the companions to a beach party planet!
 Oh.
 It turns out the water is poison, the beach is made of glass, and several people appear to be trying to kill them.
 Bummer.
 They also keep getting separated.
-Luckily, Susan fucken screams every two minutes like a parrot getting its tail stepped on, so they never lose her for long.
+Luckily, Susan screams every two minutes like a parrot getting its tail stepped on, so they never lose her for long.
 Each episode of this serial involves finding a piece to a puzzle that will help save the planet.
 OR WILL IT?

 Serial 3: The Aztecs